knhcr/sd-webui-prompt-cards-manager/README.md

 [日本語README](./README_ja.md)

 ## Overview
 This is an extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that allows you to manage prompts and negative prompts using card-based GUI, similar to that of LoRA.
-You can register any prompt for any image, and display the images as cards in the **PromptCards** tab of Extra Networks.
+You can register any prompts for any images, and this extension display the images as cards in the **PromptCards** tab of Extra Networks.
 By clicking on a card, you can input the registered prompt or replace a prompt that has already been entered by another card.

-Additionally, as an extra feature, a mini gallery that always displays the generated image results is added to the right side of the prompt area.
+Additionally, as an extra feature, a mini gallery that always displays the generated image is added to the right side of the prompt area.
 This allows you to adjust the prompt while previewing the generated results without switching back and forth to the Generation tab.
 (If not needed, it can be hidden in the `Settings`.)

 ![inserted_text](./docs/images/01_title.png)